viritaromero/Breast-Cancer-Detection/README.md

 The dataset currently contains four histological distinct types of benign breast tumors: adenosis (A), fibroadenoma (F), phyllodes tumor (PT), and tubular adenona (TA); and four malignant tumors (breast cancer): carcinoma (DC), lobular carcinoma (LC), mucinous carcinoma (MC) and papillary carcinoma (PC).

-I only used 2 classes for this project: **Benign and Malignant**.
 We are going to determine if there exists cancer or not.

 ![alt text](https://www.researchgate.net/publication/319974998/figure/fig2/AS:541235083309056@1506051907719/a-c-Indicative-cases-of-H-E-breast-cancer-histological-images-from-our-dataset-image.png)